novoblake/Region-adjacency-graph-/README.md

 - **Example Usage:** Explore examples and usage scenarios in the `examples` directory.

+## Contact

+If you have any questions, suggestions, or just want to connect, feel free to reach out:

+- **Your Name**
+- **Email:** isham.narayan@csio.res.in , ishannarayan.in@gmail.com

+Feel free to contact me via email or reach out.
+I appreciate your feedback and contributions!

 Clone the repository and install the necessary dependencies:

 ```bash